996icu/996.ICU/externals/instruction.md

 #### License file
 The 996ICU license is designed for multi-licensing, you can use it with other licenses like MIT in these ways:
 - Separate license files:
-  - In `LICENSE` file, list all licenses you used.
+  - In `LICENSE` file, list all licenses you used with `AND`.
   - Add `LICENSE.996ICU` or `LINCES.NPL` file for details of 996ICU license.
   - Add `LINCESE.MIT` file for details of MIT license.
-- Single lincense files:
+- Single license files:
   - Add primary license content, such as MIT license.
   - Add separation line like `----------`.
   - Add 996ICU license content.